ElGuillermo/HLL_CRCON_login_rescue/README.md

 - You lost your CRCON user password ?
 - Nobody else can log into the admin panel to change it or create a new user ?

-This script can create a "rescue" superuser.
+This script can create a "rescue" superuser from the CRCON host terminal.
 You will be able to login to the admin panel, then reset your usual user password or create a new user account.

 Credentials :